Hantuch/BuyTickets/README.md

 Future Plan for This Program

-we "hope" to improve the program further since it hasn't met our expectations & we were faced with many difficulties when trying to reach realize this expectation.
+We "hope" to improve the program further since it hasn't met our expectations & we were faced with many difficulties when trying to reach realize this expectation.
 Planned improvement includes better seating layout, memories of previous transactions & seating, and simulations of "filled" seats. another idea is to combine the program with our other program (C-PHP Browser Ticketing) to be able to print a HTML based ticket on a browse. our last possible plan is to do nothing to it and let it be.

 Thank you for reading this readme, we bid you a good day/night